 Appearances are not deceiving at Glady’s in Crown Heights.
 A block north of the Franklin Avenue stop at Eastern Parkway, the vibrant turquoise and highlighter-yellow facade promises a lively urban escape, and thanks to beverage director Shannon Mustipher, it delivers.

 Mustipher is a rum expert and author of the upcoming book Tiki: Modern Tropical Cocktails out next month.
-The book includes over 90 drink recipes in a range of formats, all infused with her historical and mixology knowledge.
+The book includes over 90 drink recipes in a range of formats, all infused with her historical and mixology knowledge (see her Halekulani recipe for proof) .
 She’s also a member of our Collective, or group of over 300 local food and drink pros working together to share ideas and enhance their skills.

 While we wait to get our copy of Tiki, we asked Mustipher to share the bottles she’s drinking now.
 From citrusy mezcals to complex rums, here are some of her current go-tos: